 Blind spots are areas of the road that drivers cannot see through their mirrors.
 While every vehicle has blind spots, large vehicles, such as commercial trucks, have very large blind spots.
 And unfortunately, these large, heavy vehicles pose some of the biggest risks on the road, causing serious damage when they get into accidents with passenger vehicles.
 If you were in a trucker’s blind spot, you may be wondering if you are partly at fault for the accident.
 Determining fault is applicable to every personal injury case, which is why it’s best to have an expert attorney on your side.
 Here is some important information to know about accidents involving large trucks and blind spots.

-What to Know About Trucks’ Blind Spots
+What To Know About Blind Spots On A Truck

 Unlike passenger vehicles, trucks have a variety of blind spots.
 These include:

-- Directly in front of the truck, extending about 20 feet
+• Directly in front of the truck, extending about 20 feet

-- Below and behind the truck’s window
+• Below and behind the truck’s window

-- Directly behind the back of the truck, extending for about 30 feet
+• Directly behind the back of the truck, extending for about 30 feet

-- On the right side of the trucks’ cab, extending across 2-3 lanes
+• On the right side of the trucks’ cab, extending across 2-3 lanes

 The physical dimensions and size of commercial trucks are responsible for these significant blind spots.
 While extended mirrors can assist in minimizing the scope of these blind spots, many trucks do not have them installed.
 When drivers are occupying a trucks’ blind spots, they are essentially invisible to the truck driver.